 Now that you have a better understanding of paper traits, you can select the stock that is right for your project.
 For example, if you have a book with a low page count you may consider a stock with a low PPI to make the book appear thicker.
 Similarly, if you have a book with a high page count you may consider a stock with a high PPI to make the book thinner.

 Be sure to ask your printer for printed samples of the text stocks that you are considering so you can see and feel the differences between them.
-To request samples of Sheridan’s stocking papers, contact your sales representative.
+To request a list or samples of Sheridan’s stocking papers, contact your sales representative.

 The next post in this series will focus on cover decorations.